 Our mission: To significantly reduce maternal and infant mortality rates in underserved communities.

-Our vision: We believe every mother and every infant, regardless of skin color, country of origin, religion, economic or social status has access to high quality and culturally relevant healthcare – the foundation of healthy, empowered communities.
+Our vision: We believe every mother and every infant, regardless of skin color, country of origin, religion, economic or social status deserves access to high quality and culturally relevant healthcare – the foundation of healthy, empowered communities.

 Access * Quality * Resources